sandeeppaulraj/CarND-Vehicle-Detection/writeup.md

 #### 2. Test images

-Apart from the 6 test images that are part of the project i also added 2 other images which have straight lines.
-I had used these 2 images in my previous project as well to gauge how well the intermediate steps were doing.
+I am testing using the 6 test images that have been provided.

-I will depict how these 8 images give a heat map image and an output with the resulting bounding boxes.
+Below, i depict 2 separate images with a heat threshold of 2 and 5.
+We can see that a threshold of 5 gives a slightly better output so i am going to continue using that in my project.

 ![alt text][image1]